Acne Care Options

 Chemical Peels: Chemical Peels remove a thin layer from the surface of the skin, which can help minimize the appearance of very mild acne scars.

-Laser Genesis Skin Rejuvenation: helps smooth the appearance of mild to moderate acne scars.
+Laser Genesis Skin Therapy: helps smooth the appearance of mild to moderate acne scars.
 The gentle warming of the superficial dermis, the layer of skin immediately under the epidermis, causes an increase in collagen production, elevating the deep portions of the scar.
 Laser Genesis is not effective for “ice pick” type scars.
 Patients usually need 5-10 treatments scheduled 2-4 weeks apart.

 Injectable fillers (Juvederm): These injectable forms of hyaluronic acid, a substance that occurs naturally in the skin, can help smooth out box scars and linear scars.
 They plump the skin under the base of the scar, raising it to be more even with the surrounding skin.